dennismutuku2005/tuk_meal/README.md

 ## Support

-For support, email dennismuuo.dev@gmail.com or create an issue in the GitHub repository.
+For support, e-meal dennismuuo.dev@gmail.com or create an issue in the GitHub repository.

 ## License

 MIT License

-Copyright (c) 2025 TUK Email App
+Copyright (c) 2025 TUK e-meal App

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal